NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     standard, and could lead to performance problems because of the extra query load that is generated.
     Experimental option.
-    If you enable it consider adding more numbers after the target-fetch-policy to increase the max depth that is checked to.
+    If you enable it consider adding more numbers after the :ref:`target-fetch-policy:<unbound.conf.target-fetch-policy>` to increase
+    the max depth that is checked to.

 .. _unbound.conf.harden-algo-downgrade: